How to get out of a title loan: 5 legal loopholes

 How to get out of a title loan

-Getting out of a car title loan requires you to negotiate with your current lender or take out a new, more affordable loan.
-You have other options if these aren’t possible, but they may be more damaging to your credit score.
+When you want to get out of a title loan, you can negotiate with your current lender or take out a new, more affordable loan.
+You have other options if these aren’t possible, but you could risk damage to your credit score.

 Pay off the loan